trixi-framework/Trixi.jl/README.md

     cd Trixi.jl
     julia
     ```
-3. Switch to the package manager with pressing `]`, activate the current
+3. Switch to the package manager by pressing `]`, activate the current
     directory and then instatiate it:
     ```julia
     julia> ]